No. 1 National Training Center for Goalkeepers at The Darlington School

 - Become a coach on the field, a goalkeeper who effectively organizes and directs teammates from an optimal viewpoint.
 Exudes confidence and becomes a true leader.

-- Have the ability to read the game by correct positioning in order to deal with through balls behind the defensively line, deal effectively with crosses and eliminate the opponents goal scoring chances.
+- Have the ability to read the game by correct positioning in order to deal with through balls, space between the defensively line, deal effectively with crosses and eliminate the opponents goal scoring chances.

 - The necessary athleticism, quickness and technical skills to be able to deal with 1v1 situations, shots on goal and for reaction and reflex saves.